 Avocados are everywhere.
 From coast to coast and from salad to toast, the creamy green fruit is as ubiquitous as it is delicious.
 Sparks of flavor, versatility, and meme-ability have ignited an avocado love that has us clamoring for our next slice at every chance — extra charge be damned!

 Still, despite our familiarity with avocados, they manage to take us by surprise all the time.
 We’ve all gambled on that last “good” avocado on the supermarket shelf and lost.
 We all know the frustration of trashing an avocado (or three) before we can find a good slice, or even decide on a recipe.

-Since Apeel Avocados hit store shelves in June last year, we’ve proven you can have your avocados and eat them too!
+Since Apeel Avocados hit store shelves in June 2018, we’ve proven you can have your avocados and eat them, too!
 We’ve received TONS of questions about what makes avocados tick and how Apeel helps them stay better for longer.
 In response, we sat down with two of our (many) avocado experts, Cody Vild, Ph.D., and Savannah Dearden, MA, to talk Apeel, avocados, and more!

 First things first.
 Why did you decide to study avocados?

 Savannah Dearden: I find avocados fascinating because they're not a well-studied fruit, especially genetically.
 Additionally, avocados — as a fruit — are unique.
-While most fruits store sugars, which is why they're sweet, avocados store fatty molecules which, in my opinion, make them more delicious!
+While most fruits store sugars, which is why they're sweet, avocados store fatty molecules, which, in my opinion, makes them more delicious!

 Different avocado varieties, courtesy of USDA Pomological Watercolor Collection

 Vild: Too many to count!
 The more popular avocado varieties are Hass, Pinkerton, Bacon, and Fuerte.
 In the American market, Mexican Hass is the most dominant, as Mexico has the ideal conditions to grow avocados year round.

 What is the best way to store my avocado before I cut into it?